MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD13_LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Calling a Web API GET method.
+1. Calling a Web API Get method.

 2. Run the Application.

-3. Calling a Web API POST method.
+3. Calling a Web API Post method.

-4. Calling a Web API GET method that gets a parameter.
+4. Calling a Web API Get method that gets a parameter.

 5. Run the Application.

-#### Task 1: Calling a Web API GET method
+#### Task 1: Calling a Web API Get method

 1. In the **Startup** class, at the end of the **ConfigureServices** method, call the **AddHttpClient** method of the **services** parameter.